cucumber/docs/content/implementations/ruby/calling-steps-from-step-definitions.md

 ## Doc Strings

-To call a Step that takes a multiline string, such as
+To call a step that takes a multiline string, such as

 ```
 # ruby